 “God’s family is the church of the living God, the pillar and foundation of the truth” (1 Timothy 3:15 GW).

-Even in the perfect, sinless environment of Eden, God said, "It is not good for man to be alone."
-(Genesis 2:18 NIV)
+Even in the perfect, sinless environment of Eden, God said, “It is not good for the man to be alone” (Genesis 2:18 NIV).

-We are created for community, fashioned for fellowship, and formed for a family, and none of us can fulfill God's purposes by ourselves.
-The Bible knows nothing of solitary saints or spiritual hermits isolated from other believers and deprived of fellowship.
+We are created for community, fashioned for fellowship, and formed for a family, and none of us can fulfill God’s purposes by ourselves.
+The Bible knows nothing of solitary saints or spiritual hermits.

 While your relationship to Christ is personal, God never intends it to be private.
-In God's family you are connected to every other believer, and we will belong to each other for eternity.
-The Bible says, "In Christ we who are many form one body, and each member belongs to all the others."
-(Romans 12:5 NIV)
+In God’s family you are connected to every other believer.
+The Bible says, “In Christ we, though many, form one body, and each member belongs to all the others” (Romans 12:5 NIV).

-To Paul, being a "member" of the church meant being a vital organ of a living body, an indispensable, interconnected part of the Body of Christ.
+To Paul, being a “member” of the church meant being a vital organ of a living body, an indispensable, interconnected part of the body of Christ.
 We need to recover and practice the biblical meaning of membership.
-The church is a body, not a building; an organism, not an organization.
-(Romans 12:4-5; 1 Corinthians 6:15; 12:12-27)
+The church is a body, not a building, and an organism, not an organization—truths we encounter in such Scriptures as Romans 12:4-5, 1 Corinthians 6:15, and 1 Corinthians 12:12-27.